netxms/netxms-doc/admin/log-monitoring.rst

 should specify event name or event code to be generated.
 All matched capture groups will be given to the event as an event parameters.

+Event tag has ``tag`` attribute.
+If the attribute is set, then it will be added to the selected event tag list.

 <context> Tag
 -------------